 Comparing exchange providers

 The exchange rate you get depends heavily on which provider you use.
-The mid-market rate shown in this converter is the baseline - every provider charges above it to varying degrees.
-The table below shows typical markup ranges for different provider types.
+The mid-market rate shown in our currency converter is the baseline - every provider charges above it to varying degrees.
+The table below shows typical markup ranges above mid-market for different provider types.

 |---|---|---|---|